 Content

 Most teachers find it easiest to start by considering the content.
 What knowledge – that is, what subject area material – do you want to transmit?
-How are you going to present it – through an article, a video, a demonstration, a discussion, an experiment?
+How are you going to present it – through an article, a video, a demonstration, a discussion, or an experiment?

 It can be helpful when planning to finish sentences such as I want my students to be able to/At the end of the class, they should know… If you have a cooperating content area teacher at your institution, meet with that person in advance to go over your goals and see how they interact with theirs.